 Simon Johnson is a professor at the MIT Sloan School of Management and former chief economist of the International Monetary Fund.
 He has been a senior fellow at the Peterson Institute for International Economics and a member of the FDIC’s Systemic Resolution Advisory Committee, the Financial Research Advisory Committee of the U.S. Treasury’s Office of Financial Research (OFR), the Systemic Risk Council, and the Congressional Budget Office’s Panel of Economic Advisers.
 A longer bio is available at his MIT Sloan web page.

 In his roles as a professor, research fellow and author, Professor Johnson’s speaking engagements include paid appearances before various business groups, including financial institutions and other companies, as well before other groups that may have a political agenda.
 He is not on the board of any company, does not currently serve as a consultant to anyone, and does not work as an expert witness or conduct sponsored research.
 His investment portfolio comprises cash and broadly diversified mutual funds; he does not trade stocks, bonds or derivatives actively.

-James Kwak is is a professor at the UConn School of Law and the chair of the Southern Center for Human Rights.
-Before going to law school, he co-founded Guidewire Software.
-For more information and disclosures, see his personal website.
+James Kwak was the Jesse Root Professor of Law at the UConn School of Law until 2022.
+From 2019 to 2022 he was the chair of the Southern Center for Human Rights, of which he is a board member.
+For more information, see his personal website.

 All opinions expressed here are those of the authors alone, and not necessarily those of the organizations with which they are affiliated or any other organization or person.